stratapp/stratapp-website/_blog/5-reasons-why-stratapp-is-the-best-strategy-execution-software-app-in-the-world-right-now.md

 Thank you for reading (and hopefully sharing).

 We hope you become a passionate advocate of #stratapp, the strategy execution app that even [millennials](https://stratapp.ai/blog/millennials/ "Millennials vs Y Gen") love.
+You might also like to read why we've added [structure to social](https://stratapp.ai/blog/best-strategy-execution-software-app/ "structure to social").